rkopiga/Higgs-Boson-Challenge/README.md

 All the preprocessing functions are in `preprocessing.py`.

-Refer to the pdf report for further details.
+Refer to the **pdf report** for further details.

 ## Feature engineering

 All the feature engineering functions are in `feature_engineering.py`.

-Refer to the pdf report for further details.
+Refer to the **pdf report** for further details.

 ## Local prediction

 All the prediction functions are in `local_prediction.py`.

-Refer to the pdf report for further details.
+Refer to the **pdf report** for further details.

 ## Further improvements
 - One could try to standardize the features of the test set with the same means and standard-deviations than the ones used in the training set.
-- One could try different methods of normalization/standardization for the features, e.g min-max-normalization etc.
+- One could try different methods of normalization/standardization for the features, e.g. min-max-normalization etc.
-- One could also try to do the feature expansion with an array of degrees, e.g `[2, 4, 5]` to find the best combination of polynomial expansions without overfitting.
+- One could also try to do the feature expansion with an array of degrees, e.g. `[2, 4, 5]` to find the best combination of polynomial expansions without overfitting.

 ## Ackowledgements